Dental Crowns

 Permanent Crown Placement(one visit), crown is evaluated for fit, color and aesthetics.
 Total process takes about two or four weeks from start to complate.

-There are various types of dental crowns, each with its own set of benefits and considerations.
-The most popular types of dental crowns.
+There are various types exist, each with its own set of benefits and considerations.
+The most popular types are:

 Porcelain-fused-to-metal (PFM) crowns, are made of metal and coated in tooth-colored porcelain.
 PFM crowns are durable and have a natural appearance.
 However, with time, the metal edge at the gum line may become apparent, resulting in a black line.